hummingbot/hummingbot-site/docs/faq.md

 Transactions from Hummingbot are normal transactions conducted on exchanges; therefore when operating Hummingbot, you would be subject to each exchange’s fees (e.g. maker, taker, and withdrawal fees), as you would if you were trading on that exchange normally (i.e. without Hummingbot).

 There is no minimum amount of assets to use Hummingbot, but users should pay heed to exchange-specific minimum order sizes.
 We include links to the exchange's minimum order size page.
 This can be found in each exchange's page in [Exchange Connectors](/exchanges/).

-### Besides market risk, what other risks does a market maker face?

-There are many moving parts when operating a market making a bot that all have to work together to properly function:

-- Hummingbot code
-- Exchange APIs
-- Ethereum blockchain and node
-- Network connectivity
-- Hummingbot host computer

-A fault in any component may result in bot errors, ranging from minor and inconsequential to major.

-It is essential for any market-making bot to regularly refresh its bid and ask offers on the market to adjust to changing market conditions.
-Suppose a market-making bot is disconnected from the exchange for an extended period of time.
-In that case, the bid/ask offers it previously made would be left on the market and subject to price fluctuations of the market.
-Those orders may be filled at a loss as market prices move, while the market maker is offline.
-Therefore, any market maker needs to make sure technical infrastructure is secure and reliable.

 ### How do I use Hummingbot on a AMM decentralized exchange like Uniswap?